Tuxemon/Tuxemon/CONTRIBUTING.md

 We use the Tiled map editor to create the game maps and story content.
 There are a few guidelines to follow when adding new maps or modifiying existing ones.

-- All events and collisions must be grid-aligned
+- All events and collisions must be grid-aligned.
+(View -> Snap to grid)
-- When adding events or collisions, the shape must be aligned to the tile grid.
-  ( use the CTRL key when modifying shapes and they will snap to the grid )
 - Like other assets, the filename must be lower case only
 - You must use `translated_dialog` for all dialogs
 - The "base64 zlib compressed" map format is preferred